Should I Tell My Kids I Smoke Cannabis?

 SHOULD I TELL MY KIDS I SMOKE CANNABIS?

 It may seem daunting to explain to your children that cannabis can enrich your life when treated with respect and administered with care.
-As the first generation to navigate post-prohibition education about cannabis, today’s parents have the opportunity to inform their children without the scare tactics of past drug education programs.
+As the first generation to navigate post-prohibition education about cannabis, today’s parents have the opportunity to inform their children without the scare tactics of past drug education programs, while also setting expectations surrounding responsible use and legal age restrictions.
+Though we advocate for having a thoughtful dialogue with your children about cannabis, the Department Of Cannabis Control recommends the following to ensure their safety:

 Cannabis Legalization and Fading Stigma of Cannabis Use